fb-lb/CEF_devoirs_knowledge-front/README.md

 # Knowledge-front - Angular application

 The aim of this project is to develop the front-end website for the Knowledge company.
 Knowledge sells training learning in various disciplines.
-Now they want to develop e-learning, so students have to be able to create their own account on the website, buy new courses and access to the lessons.
+Now they want to develop e-learning.
+So students have to be able to create their own account on the website, buy new courses and access to the lessons.
 They can also validate each lesson, if all lessons in cursus are validated then the cursus is validated too.
 If all cursus in a theme are validated, the user receives a certification for this theme.
 He can access to all certfications he has in certification page.

 There is also a back-office part for the administrator.
 There are three interfaces for the administrator :
 - a CRUD (Create / Read / Update / Delete) for courses' content